Tales from the road

 Scallops in Bahia Inglesa.

 The Pothole is Pura Aventura's popular monthly email.
 We share what we love, what interests us and what we find challenging.
 And we don't Photoshop out the bits everyone else does.
 We like to think our considered opinions provide food for thought, and will sometimes put a smile on your face.
 They've even been known to make people cry.
 You can click here to subscribe and, naturally, unsubscribe at any time.

 Hidden Treasures of Central Chile Road Trip

-From islands to volcanoes, vineyards to desert, experience Chile's flavours, cultures and landscapes on this grand journey along roads less followed.
+From volcanoes to vineyards, starry skies to exotic forest, experience Chile's flavours, cultures and landscapes on a special journey along roads less followed.